rerunner/migalley/README.md

 # The .plan

-1. take the original Mig Alley source code from Rowan software.
+- [x] take the original Mig Alley source code from Rowan software.

-2. create a CMake edition build system from scratch.
+- [x] create a CMake edition build system from scratch.

-3. Remove dependencies on Windows, MFC and DirectX/play/input libraries.
+- [x] Remove dependencies on Windows, MFC and DirectX/play/input libraries.
 LARGE changes are needed to accomplish this, and it will disable all UI related code, including the dynamic campaign map/planning tool.

-4. Replace DirectDraw surfaces with SDL2 surfaces, run 3d world in non directx "software" mode
+- [x] Replace DirectDraw surfaces with SDL2 surfaces, run 3d world in non directx "software" mode

-5. Replace Miles Sound System with SDL2 audio mixer.
-Some features will be lost until a better sound lib is identified.
+- [x] Replace Miles Sound System with SDL2 audio mixer.

-6. Replace DirectInput keyboard code with SDL2 keyboard code.
+- [x] Replace DirectInput keyboard code with SDL2 keyboard code.

-7. Create a temporary simple portable UI, as the old UI was all MFC or WPC stuff.
+- [x] Create a temporary simple portable UI, as the old UI was all MFC or WPC stuff.

-8. Add Vulkan staging and pipeline as alternative to SDL Renderer.
+- [x] Add Vulkan staging and pipeline as alternative to SDL Renderer.
 Include a simple vulkan shader with CRT effect.

-9. Activate in-flight Map and radio messages menu.
+- [x] Activate in-flight Map and radio messages menu.

-10. Create a Joystick port from DirectInput to SDL2.
+- [x] Create a Joystick port from DirectInput to SDL2.

-10. Recreate the full UI, activating all menus, maps, campaign planner.
+- [ ] Recreate the full UI, activating all menus, maps, campaign planner.
 This is going to be a lot of work.

-11. See what is next (e.g. multiplayer, full vulkan replacement, etc).
+- [ ] See what is next (e.g. multiplayer, full vulkan replacement, etc).

 # Status
-*Step 10 completed*

-The core game is working, tested using Manjaro Linux.
+The core game can be played, tested using Manjaro Linux.
 It currently uses:
 - SDL2 for the 3D window management and graphics surfaces.
-- Vulkan (including shaders) for the fixed pipeline and display inside the SDL window.
+- Vulkan (including shaders) for the staging buffers, fixed pipeline and display inside the SDL window.
 - SDL Mixer for the audio
 - SDL TTF for the in-game fonts+text.
 - SDL input for mouse and joystick